Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 var communicationUser1 = communicationIdentityClient.CreateUserAsync().Result.Value;
 var communicationUser2 = communicationIdentityClient.CreateUserAsync().Result.Value;

-var validFrom = DateTime.UtcNow;
+var validFrom = DateTimeOffset.UtcNow;
 var validUntil = validFrom.AddDays(1);
-RoomParticipant participant1 = new RoomParticipant(communicationUser1); // If role is not provided, then it is set as Attendee by default
+InvitedRoomParticipant participant1 = new InvitedRoomParticipant(communicationUser1); // If role is not provided, then it is set as Attendee by default
-RoomParticipant participant2 = new RoomParticipant(communicationUser2, ParticipantRole.Presenter);
+InvitedRoomParticipant participant2 = new InvitedRoomParticipant(communicationUser2) { Role = ParticipantRole.Presenter};
-List<RoomParticipant> invitedParticipants = new List<RoomParticipant>
+List<InvitedRoomParticipant> invitedParticipants = new List<InvitedRoomParticipant>
 {
     participant1,
     participant2